 Check the same salary against 2024/25 assumptions for budget planning.

-For total employer cost including pension and overheads, see employer cost by salary or use the full employer NI and cost calculator.
+For total employer cost including pension and overheads, see employer cost by salary, use the full employer cost calculator, or model a whole team in the payroll planner.

 Employer National Insurance (employer NI) is a payroll tax paid by employers on top of an employee's gross salary.
 It is separate from the employee's own NI contributions, which are deducted from pay.
 From 6 April 2025, employer NI is charged at 15% on all earnings above the £5,000 secondary threshold — a significant increase from the 13.8% rate and £9,100 threshold that applied in 2024/25.